Having Sheep at Your French Farm

 The Downside

-Here in mid-France it costs only 2€ per sheep once a year a very small cost indeed.
-The equipment will cost you 250€ for a DIY set and your skill level could cost you a good ram.
-I would recommend you contact the professionals, ask your vendor whom he recommends and see if its possible to return with your sheep on the day he has his sheep sheared.
+Here in mid-France, it costs only 2€ per sheep once a year, which is a very small cost indeed.
+If you were to try it yourself, the equipment alone would cost you €250 for a DIY set, and your (lack of) skill level could cost you a good ram.
+I would recommend you contact the professionals or ask your vendor whom he recommends and see if it’s possible to return with your sheep on the day he has his sheep sheared.

 Feeding

-Sheep need a plentiful supply of good clean water at all times, in winter this may mean you will have to break the ice on their trough several times a day, and in summer you will have to check on manually filled troughs just as often.
+Sheep need a plentiful supply of good, clean water at all times; in winter, this may mean you will have to break the ice on their trough several times a day, and in summer, you will have to check on manually filled troughs just as often.

 Housing Needs

-Sheep are considered to be one sixth of an animal unit; in farming terms that means one acre of good pasture will be enough to feed a one animal unit.
-So if you have good pasture you can keep six sheep on each acre, but this is a very general rule and is open to much interpretation.
+Sheep are considered to be one-sixth of an animal unit; in farming terms, that means one acre of good pasture will be enough to feed a one animal unit.
+So, if you have good pasture, you can keep six sheep on each acre, but this is a very general rule and is open to much interpretation.

-In mid-Wales although to the untrained eye it all looks wonderfully green and romantic, the pasture in general is of middle range quality and is usually only inhabited by four sheep per acre.
+In mid-Wales, although to the untrained eye, it all looks wonderfully green and romantic, the pasture, in general, is of middle-range quality and is usually only inhabited by four sheep per acre.
 In the highlands of Scotland, pasture is relatively poor and is usually only inhabited by two sheep per acre.
-Here in central France we have pasture which is comparable to mid-Wales so I only set four sheep to the acre on strict rotations.
+Here in central France, we have pasture, which is comparable to mid-Wales, so I only set four sheep to the acre on strict rotations.

 Breeding in brief

-Timing is very important when planning your lambing – naturally ewes would have searched out the ram at times of plentiful food knowing they would need the good pasture to help them through the early part of gestation.
-You can of course cut back your ewes food a little, keeping them on poorer ground for a month, then put them on good ground to do what is termed flushing i.e. feed them up, then put the tup with them.
+Timing is very important when planning your lambing – naturally, ewes would have searched out the ram at times of plentiful food, knowing they would need the good pasture to help them through the early part of gestation.
+You can, of course, cut back your ewes’ food a little, keeping them on poorer ground for a month, then put them on good ground to do what is termed “flushing”, i.e. feed them up, then put the tup with them.

-Ewes will be ready for the ram if they are feeling flush; five months later you will notice the udder enlarge and a couple of days later lambs will arrive.
-It is best to have your pasture at its best when the lambs arrive or you will have to supplement the feed of both the ewes and lambs at a greater financial cost to you.
+Ewes will be ready for the ram if they are feeling flush; five months later, you will notice the udder enlarge, and a couple of days later, lambs will arrive.
+It is best to have your pasture at its best when the lambs arrive, or you will have to supplement the feed of both the ewes and lambs at a greater financial cost to you.

-However if you put the ewes to the tup as the saying goes on the 5th of November when your lambs arrive in early April your pasture will just be coming to its best and your lambs will grow on the spring flush.
+However, if you put the ewes to the tup, as the saying goes, on the 5th of November, when your lambs arrive in early April, your pasture will just be coming to its best, and your lambs will grow on the spring flush.

 Steve Hanson